Next Training Date: October 6, 2018

 A. Volunteer advocates must be 21 years of age or older, pass a criminal background check, complete an initial interview process, and attend required training.
 They must also have access to a car and a telephone.

 Q. What is the time commitment for being an advocate?

-A. Advocates select two or three shifts per month based on their schedule and availability.
+A. Advocates select two to four shifts per month based on their schedule and availability.
 The Victim Center office phone is generally open Monday-Thursday, 8:00 am – 6:00 pm.
 Volunteer advocate shifts cover the remaining time periods, so that our crisis hotline is staffed 24/7.
 Shifts may include evenings, weekends, and holidays.

 All advocates also attend a monthly advocate meeting at which we offer continuing education, networking, and support.

 Q. What type of calls can I expect?

 A. Some calls require only a telephone response, during which you may offer emotional support, victim education, or make referrals to immediate resources for victims.
 However, you may be asked to travel to local hospitals, law enforcement agencies, or secure crime scenes to assist victims during your shifts.

 A. Yes.
 The Victim Center serves all victims of violent and sexual crimes, regardless of age or gender.
 Our volunteer advocates may be male or female, although we always have a female on call with our male advocates in case a victim needs to be seen at a hospital.

 Q. What if I get a call that I’m not comfortable handling?